 Manual Detection Only

-Tags are only assigned manually by the processor.
+Tags are exclusively assigned manually by the processor.

 Additional Configuration Options

-Additional settings allow for even more precise control:Visibility
+Additional settings allow an even more precise control:Visibility

 Visibility

-- Visible/activated: these tags are automatically assigned, and can be seen by any employee in the ticket
+- Visible/activated: these tags are automatically assigned, and any employee can see them in the ticket

-- Invisible/disabled: these tags are no longer automatically assigned, and are only visible on already tagged tickets
+- Not visible/disabled: these tags are no longer automatically assigned, and are visible only on tickets already tagged

-- Private/internal only: these tags are automatically assigned, but are only visible to employees with the “Show private tags” permission
+- Private/internals only: these tags are automatically assigned, but only employees with the permission to “View private tags” can detect them

 Complexity